-Sometimes children need to have special medicines at school for such things as asthma and severe allergies etc. Any of these should be labeled showing the child’s name and the required dosage clearly on the outside of the container.
+Sometimes children need to have special medicines at school for such things as asthma and severe allergies etc. Any of these should be labelled showing the child’s name and the required dosage clearly on the outside of the container.
 We have a safety cabinet in each sick bay for the storage of such medicines.
 Parents are asked to complete a health action plan if the condition is life threatening.

 Learning Community Size

 There is a lost property area located in the Junior Hall.
-Please feel free to check these areas frequently if your child has misplaced an item.
+Please feel free to check this area frequently if your child has misplaced an item.
 We encourage parents to label all items of clothing to ensure they can be returned to you.
 A handy hint is to write your child's full name on the underside bottom hem of their school jumper or have their name embroidered down an outside seam.

 Lost or Damaged School Property

 The school has a policy of requesting a payment for lost or damaged books.
 A charge will be made for damaged school property, such as windows, where the breakage could have been avoided by sensible behaviour.